-No more than nine (9) transfer credits in a program of 30+ credits will be accepted [with the exception of the Counseling Psychology program, which will accept twelve (12) transfer credits].
+No more than nine (9) transfer credits in a program of 30+ credits will be accepted [with the exception of the Master of Arts in Counseling program, which will accept twelve (12) transfer credits.
 No grade below B (3.00) will be accepted.
 The institution from which the credit is transferred must be authorized to grant graduate credit by its regional accrediting agency.
 The credits must be applicable to the specific graduate program in which the student is enrolled.
 For teacher education programs, correspondence courses are not accepted for degree credit nor are courses offered through the area education agencies or other educational organizations.
 For graduate programs other than teacher education, no more than three (3) hours of correspondence credit will be accepted.
-Transfer and correspondence credit taken eight (8) years or more prior to admission to the study will not be accepted.
-Decisions concerning the transfer of credit are made by the Director of Graduate Programs, in consultation with program faculty.
+Transfer and correspondence credit taken ten (10) years or more prior to admission to the study will not be accepted.
+Decisions concerning the transfer of credit are made by the Director of Graduate and Continuing Education Programs, in consultation with program faculty.

-A graduate student who wishes to take graduate credits at another institution for transfer to Loras College must have the prior written approval of the director of his/her program.
-Requests for acceptance of transfer credit must be made in writing to Loras College, Dubuque, Iowa 52001.
+A currently enrolled graduate student who wishes to take graduate credits at another institution for transfer to Loras College must have the prior written approval of the director of his/her program.
+Requests for acceptance of transfer credit must be made in writing to the Loras College Registrar office, Box 1, 1450 Alta Vista Street, Dubuque, Iowa 52001; or emailed to registrar@loras.edu.
 Requests should include the course title(s), and the course description(s) of the requested transfer credits, as well as a syllabus (if available).
 Only transfer credits which have been approved are posted to the Loras College graduate transcript.